5G-A Gigabit Downlink Is Here — But Can Indoor Mobile Signal Keep Up?

 Part 4: Real-World Signal Challenges

-Indoor weak signal problems are not theoretical.
-They appear repeatedly in real project environments.
+Indoor weak-signal problems are not abstract theory.
+They appear repeatedly in real projects.

-In one rural project scenario, users found that after a local network upgrade, mobile signal indoors became too weak for stable daily communication.
-The core issue was not total network absence, but weak indoor penetration caused by terrain and distance from the base station.
+In one rural project scenario, users found that even after local network upgrades, indoor signal was still too weak for stable daily communication.
+The issue was not a complete lack of service outdoors, but poor indoor penetration caused by terrain and distance from the source station.

-In a warehouse project, signal strength at the building entrance remained around 2–3 bars, but further inside it dropped to 1 bar, with 5G often falling back to 4G.
-The building’s steel structure significantly weakened propagation.
+In a warehouse project, the signal near the entrance remained around 2–3 bars, but deeper inside the building it dropped to 1 bar, with 5G often falling back to 4G.
+The steel structure clearly weakened the signal as users moved further indoors.

-In a high-rise indoor environment, field test mode showed RSRP around -95 dBm near the window, but it dropped to -115 dBm in the center of the room.
-After adding an outdoor antenna and an indoor booster solution, signal improved to around -98 dBm, making daily communication and video calls much more stable.
+In another indoor case involving Low-E glass, Field Test Mode showed RSRP around -95 dBm near the window, but only -115 dBm in the center of the room.
+After adding an outdoor antenna and an indoor booster solution, signal improved to around -98 dBm, allowing more stable calling and data usage.

-These examples show the same pattern.the outdoor network may exist, but the building itself becomes the barrier.
+These examples all show the same pattern: the outdoor network may exist, but the building itself becomes the barrier.

 Part 5: Let Data Speak—How to Check Indoor Signal Quality